jsherman256/recipes/Sour-Cream-and-Onion-Chicken.md

 * canola oil, for frying

 ## Directions
 1. Mix sour cream, garlic salt and black pepper.
-Coat the chicken thighs in the mixture and refrigerate for a few hours
+Coat the chicken thighs in the mixture and refrigerate for a 2-8 hours.
+(Don't go over 8 hours)
 1. Take the thighs out of the fridge and let them sit for about 30 minutes
 1. Mix the panko, onion salt, and black pepper
 1. Bread the chicken thighs in the panko mixture